Marine aquaculture — Strategic Scorecard

 Consumer acceptance, sentiment, labor relations, and social impact.

-Moderate exposure — this pillar averages 2.8/5 across 8 attributes.
-2 attributes are elevated (score ≥ 4).
-1 attribute in this pillar triggers active risk scenarios — expand attributes below to see details.
+Moderate exposure — this pillar averages 2.6/5 across 8 attributes.
+1 attribute is elevated (score ≥ 4).

 -

-CS01Cultural Friction & Normative Misalignment 2View CS01 attribute detailsShift Toward Technological Solutions.
+CS01Cultural Friction & Normative Misalignment 3 solutions 2View CS01 attribute detailsShift Toward Technological Solutions.
 Cultural resistance is increasingly localized rather than systemic, as the industry transitions toward offshore and closed-containment systems that minimize coastal visual impact.
 This technological shift addresses primary 'NIMBY' concerns while allowing for continued sectoral expansion.

 - Metric: Adoption of closed-containment and offshore technologies is projected to grow at a CAGR of over 7% through 2030, significantly reducing site-specific community friction.